:

 Thank you.

-Thank you, Mr. Bach.
+Thank you, Madam Chair and Mr. Chair.

 Senators and members of Parliament, the Quebec Association for the Right to Die with Dignity thanks you for holding this meeting.